Table of Contents

 Migration Steps from 0.34 to 0.35

 Kong 0.35 introduces a new, improved migrations framework.
-It supports a no-downtime, Blue/Green migration model for upgrading from 0.34.
 The full migration is now split into two steps, which are performed via commands

 kong migrations up and

 kong migrations finish.